Royal wedding: Role of Meghan Markle's parents revealed

-On the morning of Saturday, May 19, a car will take Meghan and her mother to Windsor Castle before her father walks her down the aisle of St. George's Chapel at 12.00 p.m.
-(7.00 a.m.
-ET).

-Thomas Markle and Doria Ragland, who split up when Meghan was young, will fly into the UK to spend time with the British royal family -- including Queen Elizabeth II and the Duke of Edinburgh -- in the days before the wedding, according to Jason Knauf, communications secretary to Prince Harry.
+Meghan's mother and father, Doria Ragland and Thomas Markle, who split up when she was young, will both attend.
+In the days before the wedding, they will fly into the UK to spend time with the British royal family, including Queen Elizabeth II and the Duke of Edinburgh, according to Jason Knauf, communications secretary to Prince Harry.

 Meghan will spend her last night as a single woman at a hotel in an undisclosed location.